Key Takeaways

-Melatonin supplements are widely available over the counter in a variety of forms such as pills, patches, liquids, and chewable tablets.
-Like all medications and supplements, melatonin supplements have an expiration date.
-Expiration dates are provided by the manufacturer to indicate when full potency and safety of the medication can no longer be guaranteed.
-Medications should not be used past the provided expiration date.
+Melatonin supplements are widely available over the counter as pills, patches, liquids, and chewable tablets.
+Like all medications and supplements, though, melatonin can expire.
+Expiration dates are provided by the manufacturer to indicate when full potency and safety of the medication can no longer be guaranteed, and medications shouldn’t be used past the provided expiration date.

 Considering the long shelf life of many supplements and the relative safety of melatonin, using expired melatonin may not be harmful.
 Medication and supplement manufacturers choose expiration dates to ensure that you are getting full potency by the printed date.
 These dates often err on the side of caution.
 It is possible that your melatonin supplement will maintain its potency past the date printed on the label, though taking expired melatonin is not recommended.